VeraLIMS/Fundalyze/README.md

 # Fundalyze

+Fundalyze is a lightweight Python application for fetching, analyzing, and visualizing investment portfolio data.
+It automates:

+Data Acquisition: pulls historical and real-time prices, company profiles, and financial statements (income, balance sheet, cash flow) via OpenBB, yfinance, and FMP.

+Metadata Management: verifies each ticker’s report completeness, re-fetches missing files, and records source URLs/timestamps.

+Dashboard Generation: aggregates every ticker’s raw CSVs into a single, multi-sheet Excel workbook—each sheet transposed and converted into a named Table—so you can quickly inspect metrics over time and write structured formulas.

+With modular scripts for report generation, fallback data enrichment, and portfolio/group analysis, Fundalyze scales from a few tickers to many and lays the groundwork for future database or web-based extensions.

 This repository includes a **bootstrap script** (`bootstrap_env.ps1` for Windows) that:

 1. **Creates** a Python virtual environment in `./.venv/` (if it doesn’t already exist).